2.1 Statement of Compliance

 Costs incurred in bringing each product to its present location and conditions are accounted for as follows:

-> Raw materials/ Stores & Spares: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+Ý Raw materials/ Stores & Spares: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on weighted average basis.

-> Traded goods: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+Ý Traded goods: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on weighted average basis.

-> By-products and scraps are valued at net realizable value.
+Ý By-products and scraps are valued at net realizable value.

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.

-2.4.7 Investments in Associates
+2.5.6 Investments in Associates

 The Company's investments in its associates are accounted for using the equity method.
-Under the equity method, the investment in associates is initially recognised at cost.
+Under the equity method, the investment in associates is initially recognized at cost.
 The carrying amount of the investment is adjusted to recognise changes in the Company's share of net assets of the associate since the acquisition date.
-If the Company’s share of the net fair value of the investee's identifiable assets and liabilities exceeds the cost of the investment, any excess is recognised directly in Equity as capital reserve in the period in which the investment is acquired.
+If the Company's share of the net fair value of the investee's identifiable assets and liabilities exceeds the cost of the investment, any excess is recognized directly in Equity as capital reserve in the period in which the investment is acquired.
 Goodwill, if any, relating to the associate is included in the carrying amount of the investment and is not tested for impairment.

-2.4.8 Intangible assets
+2.5.7 Intangible assets

 a.
 Purchased Intangible assets are measured at cost as at the date of acquisition, less accumulated amortization and impairment losses if any.

-For this purpose, cost includes deemed cost on the date of transition and acquisition price, license fees, nonrefundable taxes and costs of implementation/system integration services and any directly attributable expenses, wherever applicable for bringing the asset to its working condition for the intended use.
+For this purpose, cost includes deemed cost on the date of transition and acquisition price, license fees, non-refundable taxes and costs of implementation/ system integration services and any directly attributable expenses, wherever applicable for bringing the asset to its working condition for the intended use.

 b.
 Amortization methods, estimated useful lives and residual value